cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 The **before** snapshot is taken prior to the click event firing.
 The **after** snapshot is taken immediately after the click event.
 Although this click event caused our browser to load a new page, it's not an instantaneous transition.
 Depending on how fast your page loaded, you may see still see the same page, or a blank screen as the page is unloading and in transition.

-When a command causes an immediate visual change in our application, Cycling between before and after will update our snapshot.
+When a command causes an immediate visual change in our application, cycling between before and after will update our snapshot.
 We can see this in action by clicking the `TYPE` command in the Command Log.
 Now, clicking **before** will show us the input in a default state, showing the placeholder text.
 Click **after** will show us what the input looks like when the `TYPE` command has completed.

 ## Page Events